jedisct1/libsodium-doc/secret-key_cryptography/aes-256-gcm.md

 Support for AES256-GCM was introduced in Libsodium 1.0.4.

-Support for the detached mode was introduced in Libsodium 1.0.9.
+The detached API was introduced in Libsodium 1.0.9.